vide-collabo/Vide.docs/content/en/docs/vide.fable/components.md

 ## Templates and Slots

-Instead of just passing strings, numbers or in general "pure data" to components, you can also pass other components (or component-constructing functions) into components that then act as partial view or template.
+Instead of just passing strings, numbers or in general "pure data" to components, you can also pass other components (or component-constructing functions) into components that then act as partial views or templates.

 {{< alert icon="👉" >}}
 Hey - are **you** reading this?
-You can improve this Vide docu you are just reading my forking it and provide a good example for templates and slots :)
+You can improve this Vide doc you are just reading by forking it and provide a good example for templates and slots :)
 {{< /alert >}}